 The start procedure will be outlined in the Final Instructions, and will usually use the lights at the start line.
 Again, please make sure you ask if you are unsure about anything!
-The technical regulations for circuit racing can be found in section Q of the MSA Yearbook.
+The technical regulations for circuit racing can be found in section Q of the Motorsport UK Yearbook.

 After the race you may be sent to Parc Fermé pending post-race inspections.
 If this is the case you and your team will not be allowed to carry out any work on the car at all.
 Please follow the instructions from the scrutineers accordingly.